Course Open: July 1, 2022-June 30, 2023

 Upon completion of the course, the participant should be able to

-Level and Prerequisites: This intermediate VIN CE self-study course is open for enrollment to veterinarians actively interested in Feline Infectious Peritonitis (FIP).
-This course is open to VIN members only.
+Level and Prerequisites: This basic VIN CE self-study course is open for enrollment to veterinarians and veterinary support staff actively interested in desensitization and counter-conditioning dogs to medical procedures.
+This course is open to VIN and VSPN members only.

-Accreditation: This non-interactive course is approved for 1.5 hours of continuing education credit by RACE for veterinarians.
-(RACE 20-904584)
+Accreditation: This non-interactive course is approved for 3 hours of continuing education credit by RACE for veterinarians and veterinary technicians/technologists.
+(RACE 20-842051)

 Module 2: End of Course Test